Interaction effects on quantum Hall transitions: dynamical scaling laws and superuniversality: Introduction

-{\it Introduction - } The quantum Hall to insulator transition (QHIT) is one of the best studied, and archetypal families of quantum critical points\cite{SondhiGirvinCariniShahar}.
-Many key issues, however, remain unresolved.
-For instance, a commonly held view, is that the integer QHIT always has a non-interacting description - afterall, the phases on either side of the transition have free-fermion prototypes.
+The quantum Hall to insulator transition (QHIT) is one of the best studied, and archetypal families of metallic quantum critical points\cite{SondhiGirvinCariniShahar}.
+Nevertheless, many fundamental issues remain poorly understood.
+For instance, a commonly held view is that the integer QHIT always has a non-interacting description - afterall, the phases on either side of the transition have free-fermion prototypes.
 By contrast, it seems absurd to suppose that the fractional QHIT may map on to free particles.
 Thus, at a first glance the integer and fractional QHITs appear to be completely distinct.

-The flaw with this reasoning is the premise that interactions are always negligible near the integer QHIT: as a point of principle, adiabatic continuity to free fermion ground states breaks down at a critical point.
+The flaw with this reasoning is the premise that interactions can be neglected near the integer QHIT: as a point of principle, adiabatic continuity to free fermion ground states breaks down at a critical point.
 Moreover, the very fact that the resistivity tensor is finite and universal as $T \rightarrow 0$ cannot be obtained from free electrons in a disordered Landau level, since extended states occur only at one energy\cite{Wang2000}.
-Furthermore, there is evidence for dynamical scaling laws, which can only be explained by invoking interactions.
+Furthermore, there is evidence for dynamical scaling laws, which can only be explained by invoking interactions.\cite{Engel1993,Wei1994,Li2009} A description of the QHIT including both the effects of disorder and interactions has remained elusive.

 Motivated by these considerations, we have formulated the QHIT problem in a dual composite fermion (CF) representation, where interaction effects are captured by fluctuations of a dynamical $U(1)$ gauge field.
-In recent work, two of us showed that in the mean-field approximation of the integer QHIT (in which gauge fluctuations are neglected), the composite fermions themselves undergo a QHIT and the critical point is in the same universality class as the non-interacting QHIT\cite{Kumar2019b}.
+There are two distinct CF theories that can be used to study the QHIT.
+The first is the theory of Halperin, Lee and Read (HLR)\cite{Halperin1993}, obtained by attaching two flux quanta to electrons via a singular gauge transformation.
+The second, more recent theory due to Son involves Dirac CFs, which can be thought of as dual fermionic vortex degrees of freedom\cite{Son2015}.
+When gauge fluctuations are ignored within a mean-field approximation, both CF theories lead to the same predictions at criticality\cite{Kumar2019b,Huang2021}.